-In general, patients should wait the following number of hours after taking their last opioid before starting their buprenorphine/naloxone (Suboxone) induction:
+In general, patients are counseled to wait a certain number of hours after taking their last opioid before starting their buprenorphine/naloxone (Suboxone) induction:

 Once you begin Suboxone treatment, you will likely follow these general steps:

 It is important to wait until your last opioid dose completely metabolizes out of your body before beginning Suboxone treatment.
 This is because buprenorphine binds more strongly to opioid receptors in the brain than other opioids.
 It can therefore replace other opioids on the receptors in your brain too quickly and trigger withdrawal.